3 days in Milan: Itinerary of what to see in Milan (+ map)

 Would you like to get away from the busy centre for a while?
 Head to the Brera Botanical Garden.

-Once you pass through the iron gate, the crowds of tourists stay far behind and you can just enjoy a moment of peace in the landscaped garden.
+Once you pass through the iron gate, the crowds of tourists stay far behind.

 Botanical Garden Brera Milan